IamLizu/wpdetect/README.md

 |  --url | URL of the target         |              |
 |--threads| Number of threads|1|
 |--timeout| Timeout of the HTTP request in seconds | 5 |

+## Upcoming features
+1. **Asynchronous**: We're designing the tool to work in an asynchronous way, this means that there will be further improvements in speed.